-“I work seven days a week from 8-5 p.m., so I am proud to be recognized for the work that I do,” says Oggay.
+“I work seven days a week from 8-5 p.m., so I am proud to be recognized for the work that I do,” Oggay said at the time.
 “I have a great responsibility.
 With every tattoo, I am sharing a piece of Kalinga’s history and culture with someone new.”

 Oggay is the oldest witness of the Kalinga tribe to see her home turn into a destination for travelers from around the globe.
 And in many ways she is an entrepreneur, having turned her craft into a booming business that supports the whole tribe.

-“I do more selfies then tattoos these days,” she laughs.
+“I do more selfies than tattoos these days,” she laughs.

 Filipino tattoos symbolize unity and belonging to a tribe, in contrast to the western tattoo culture where designs are often used to show individuality.